melaniehuang/Miro/README.md

 Or if Javascript is more your flavour - There is also an awesome Processing inspired library [here](http://p5js.org/) called p5.js to get your artworks straight into the browser.

-If you have any questions, please get in contact with me on hello@melaniehuang.com - I'd be happy to help.
+If you have any questions, please get in contact with me on hello@melaniehuang.com or on Twitter @melaniehuang_- I'd be happy to help where I can.